skrey/yellow-extensions/source/draft/README.md

     ---
     This is an example blog page.

-Layout file for showing draft pages:
+Layout file for showing all draft pages:

     <?php $this->yellow->layout("header") ?>
     <div class="content">